hunam/scala-adjectives/README.md

 IntelliJ will complain (yet build and execute your applications nonetheless).

 _scala-adjectives_ is implemented using macro paradise 2.10, for quasiquote support.
 Your client code can be vanilla Scala 2.10.
+See _sample-externaldep/project/Build.scala_ as an example for setting up an external project dependency on _scala-adjectives_ -- this will cause _scala-adjectives_ to be built by SBT, then used by your project.

 Instructions